Jacksonbab/SE4ML-project/README.md

 # Resources
 Model checkpoints can be downloaded [here](https://drive.google.com/drive/folders/11L-rNwJL3N83MnqB6JUFCWAoIH0nj-zN?usp=sharing)

-Datasets used for training can be found [here](https://drive.google.com/drive/folders/11L-rNwJL3N83MnqB6JUFCWAoIH0nj-zN?usp=sharing)
+Datasets used for training can be downloaded [here](https://drive.google.com/drive/folders/11L-rNwJL3N83MnqB6JUFCWAoIH0nj-zN?usp=sharing)
 # Model Evaluation

 Our robot can sometimes recognize the wall and the stairs of the rice hall 4th floor, but sometimes it's going to be hesitate with whether it should turn left or right in an open area.
 This is a very common phenomenon since our model do not have collect enough data around the open area.
 Also, since we do not collect every turning angle of robot, so it may sometimes get straight into the wall with only linear speed.